-This article is about how beauty companies use isopropyl alcohol in making cosmetics.
+This article is about how beauty companies use isopropyl alcohol in cosmetics.
 You’ll also know whether the product is suitable for you and how you can get the most out of it.

 Below you’ll know what the solvent is and how manufacturers use IPA.
 Also, are those alcohol-based commodities good or bad for your skin?